odysen/desktop_OdysenISO/README.md

     The `work_dir` is where the build process happens, the `out_dir` is where the final ISO image will be stored.
 Specify existing directories, or, if you don't want to make one yourself, specify a path to where it should be - `mkarchiso` will create it.

     `mkarchiso` should be run as root with either sudo or a root user.
+3. Optionally, test your ISO with `run_archiso -u -i /path/to/image.iso` The Arch Wiki specifies which packages you need to install in order to be able to run it.

 <h2 id="contribute">📫 Contribute</h2>